-- Flignt to Phaplu and 5 day's walk
+- Flight to Phaplu and 5 days walk

-Government of Nepal has declared a buffer zone in and around the park in 2002 with the objective of reducing biotic pressure in the slow growing vegetation.
-The government has also made a provision of plowing back 30 - 50 percent the revenue earned by the park to community development activities in the buffers zone.
-In collaboration with local people it aims to conserve biodiversity in the region.
+The government of Nepal declared a buffer zone in and around the park in 2002 with the objective of reducing biotic pressure in the slow-growing vegetation.
+The government has also made a provision of plowing back 30 - 50 percent of the revenue earned by the park to community development activities in the buffers zone.
+In collaboration with local people, it aims to conserve biodiversity in the region.

-Here is List of Most Popular Trek in Everest Region:
+Here is a List of the Most Popular Treks in the Everest Region

-- Everest Basre Camp Trek and Fly Back Helicopter -19 Days
+- Everest Base Camp Trek and Fly Back Helicopter -19 Days

 - Everest 3 Passes Trek -21 Days